-- The show was never violent and always delt with issues that kids could relate to, such as the loss of a beloved pet, developing self esteem, the consequences of lying, stealing, etc.
+- The show was never violent and always dealt with issues that kids could relate to, such as the loss of a beloved pet, developing self-esteem, the consequences of lying, stealing, etc.

 - This series is available on DVD, but can be a bit pricey.